CONTENTS:

 EDUCATIONAL OBJECTIVE: Analytical proficiency and safety awareness through detached evaluation.
 NOTE: The Observer does not replace any Course Admin/Moderator functions; he functions within his own Triplet – when it’s his turn to be an Observer.

 · (d) Licensed Mechanic.
-A mechanic who’s supervising and/or mentoring a Student or Students cannot be part of STS unless he enrolls as a Student and goes through the complete training under these Terms and Conditions; the difference is that a Licensed Mechanic wouldn’t need another mechanic to supervise his work, only submit videos of his practical assignments.
+A mechanic who’s supervising and/or mentoring a Student or Students cannot be part of TS unless he enrolls as a Student and goes through the complete training under these Terms and Conditions; the difference is that a Licensed Mechanic wouldn’t need another mechanic to supervise his work, only submit videos of his practical assignments.

 3.3 ROTATION SEQUENCE

-Roles within the STS shall be rotated systematically to ensure that, over a complete cycle, each Student occupies each of the three positions – Coach, Trainee, and Observer – for an equal duration.
+Roles within the TS shall be rotated systematically to ensure that, over a complete cycle, each Student occupies each of the three positions – Coach, Trainee, and Observer – for an equal duration.
 The Academy reserves the right to determine the rotation schedule and the specific sequence of roles based on the subject matter and instructor discretion.

 3.4 IDENTIFICATION